The IACOB project: XVI. Surface helium abundances in Galactic O-type stars: indications for identifying binary interaction products: Methodology

-As in previous IACOB papers, although we benefited from the ability of {\sc iacob-gbat} to provide a more complete and objective exploration of the parameter space (compared to traditional by-eye techniques), we adopted its results with a critical view.
-As with any automated method, final revision by the user was essential.
+We benefited from the ability of {\sc iacob-gbat} to provide a more complete and objective exploration of the parameter space (compared to traditional by-eye techniques).
+However, we adopted its results with a critical view.
+As with any automated method, it is essential final revision by the user.
 We therefore performed a visual assessment of the agreement between the best-fitting model and the observed spectrum.
 This step allowed us to identify cases requiring adjustments, such as refining the radial-velocity correction or modifying the adopted line-broadening parameters, as well as situations in which the derived parameters were unreliable.
 The latter included limitations of the {\sc fastwind} grid (e.g., the use of 1D unclumped models) or the misclassification of composite spectra as originating from single stars.